-UK Center for Appalachian Research in Environmental Sciences (UK-CARES) is pleased to announce the opening of nominations for the third cohort of Faculty Fellows in Science Communication in the Spring of 2022.
+UK Center for Appalachian Research in Environmental Sciences (UK-CARES) recently held a call for nominations for the third cohort of Faculty Fellows in Science Communication in the Spring of 2022.

 Improve your ability to communicate your science to a variety of audiences including colleagues from different fields, lay audiences, and the media.